List of Hardy Boys books: The Hardy Boys: Undercover Brothers – The New Case Files Graphic Novels (2010–2011)

-The Hardy Boys Adventures (2013–present)
+The Hardy Boys Adventures (2013–2023)

-In 2011, Simon & Schuster cancelled the Undercover Brothers series and launched a new series, Hardy Boys Adventures, publishing four volumes in 2013.
-The reboot series publishes two to three new titles a year in paperback, hardcover book with dust jacket, and as eBooks.
-This series is written in the first person with chapters alternating between Frank's and Joe's narration.
-The first four titles had an initial printing of 25,000 copies in paperback and 2,500 copies in hardcover.
+In 2011, Simon & Schuster canceled the Undercover Brothers series and launched a new series, Hardy Boys Adventures, publishing four volumes in 2013.
+The reboot series published two to three new titles a year in paperback, hardcover book with dust jacket, and as eBooks.
+This series is written in the first person, with chapters alternating between Frank's and Joe's narration.
+The first four titles initially printed 25,000 copies in paperback and 2,500 copies in hardcover.
 Books 5 through 8 had an initial print run of 25,000 in paperback and 5,000 in hardcover.
 Books 9 and 10 had an initial print run of 10,000 in paperback and 5,000 in hardcover.
 Audio books were released starting in 2015 on CD and download, read by Tim Gregory.
 The first three titles were published as a single volume in June 2016 using the cover art from the first book in the series.